bobaseb/energetically-coherent-computation/index.md

 - contrast with traditional identity theories
 - relationship to ECC

+Coherent energy dynamics
+- in biological systems
+- relationship to consciousness
+- role in information processing

 Coherent diversity
 - in conscious experience
 - local patterns within global unity

+Coherent oscillations
+- in field computing
+- relationship to consciousness
+- role in information processing

 Collective consciousness
 - and neural light cones